blackducksoftware/hub-spdx/README.md

 ### Optional arguments:
 --hub.always.trust.cert=true # Trust any Hub server certificate

+## Limitations

+* The SPDX report produced is has minimal details.
+* There is no support for proxies.

 ## Other SPDX Tools
 If you a need a utility to validate and view SPDX files, you can get one here: https://github.com/spdx/tools/releases